tyzbit/zabbix-bitcoin-scripts/README.md

 # zabbix-bitcoin-scripts
 A collection of scripts written to plug into Zabbix to monitor a bitcoin node

+## Dependencies:
+*jq* - `sudo apt-get install jq`

 ## Installation:
 * Copy the scripts (sans .sh if you're using the provided template) to /usr/local/bin/

-* Ensure the Zabbix user can make calls to bitcoin-cli (set up bitcoin.conf for that user)
+* Ensure the Zabbix user can make calls to bitcoin-cli (set up bitcoin.conf for that user, might have to adjust scripts to match the zabbix user's home directory)

 * Ensure the Zabbix user can write to the /tmp/ directory